 - Lactose and lactobacillus or lactic acid

-- Sugar, which is often whitened using bone charcoal
+- Sugar – often whitened using bone charcoal

-- Chitin, derived from the shells of crabs, lobsters, etc
+- Chitin – derived from the shells of crabs, lobsters, etc, and

-- And my personal favorite absurdity: isinglass, derived from the swim bladders of fish.
+- Isinglass – derived from the swim bladders of fish.

-For those not familiar, a swim bladder, also known as gas bladder, fish maw or air bladder is an internal gas-filled organ that contributes to the ability of a fish to control its buoyancy, and thus to stay at its current water depth without having to waste energy.
+For those not familiar, a swim bladder—also known as gas bladder, fish maw or air bladder—is an internal gas-filled organ that contributes to the ability of fish to control their buoyancy in order to stay at their current water depth without having to waste energy.

-Over the years, humans have used fish bladders for a wide array of uses from an Asian delicacy to a source of collagen for the food industry, to the production of isinglass for alcohol fining, to the creation of a strong, water-resistant glue, all the way to early condoms.
-Yes, the first condoms were made from the swim bladders of fish and other items from the slaughterhouse, cause nothing sets the mood like stretching entrails over your naughty parts! [tweet this…if you dare]
+Over the years, humans have used fish bladders for a wide array of uses: from an Asian delicacy, to a source of collagen for the food industry, to the production of isinglass for alcohol fining, to the creation of a strong, water-resistant glue—all the way to early condoms.
+Yes, the first condoms were made from the swim bladders of fish and other items from the slaughterhouse.

-Third, we have wine. many of the previously listed animal derived ingredients are used in the processing of wines to improve appearance of the finished product.
-The vegetarian society states that,
+Many of the previously listed animal derived ingredients are used in the processing of wines to improve appearance of the finished product.
+The vegetarian society states that:

 “Non animal alternatives do exist in the form of bentonite (impure clay), kieselguhr (sedimentary rock), kaolin (clay mineral) and silica gel.
 Also, methods such as centrifuging and filtering are becoming more popular.”